 We know that to manage injuries appropriately, we need to look at why they occurred.
 So, in addition to traditional evaluation measures, our assessment includes a careful review of training techniques, inspection of equipment, and/or biomechanical activity analysis.

-At MedStar Health, our goal is not simply to treat your injury, but also to integrate the injured joint or muscle into the total performance of the body.
+At MedStar St. Mary's, our goal is not simply to treat your injury, but also to integrate the injured joint or muscle into the total performance of the body.
 We emphasize early intervention, learning techniques to avoid complications, and maintaining good physical conditioning even during injury convalescence.

 A number of injuries are common in the sports arena, and, depending on the sport you play and how often you participate, often require specific treatments.
 The list of possible injuries is almost as long as the list of activities in which you can participate, but a number of injuries occur fairly frequently in all sports.